* Sales and trading revenue more than doubles

 Analysts’ average estimate was 12 cents per share, according to Thomson Reuters I/B/E/S. The bank said analysts typically do not include debt valuation adjustments in their estimates.

 In its capital markets operations, Bank of America reported sales and trading revenue of $3.8 billion, up from $1.5 billion in the fourth quarter but down from $4.6 billion a year ago.
+Excluding the debt valuation adjustment, sales and trading was up slightly from a year ago.

 First-quarter expenses fell 5.6 percent to $19.1 billion.